tdauth/wowr/README.md

 This version provides several new features compared to the original map:
 * 24 players instead of 10.
 * Backpack system.
-* Repicking hero with the chat command "-repick".
+* Repicking your hero with the chat command '-repick'.
 * Increased maximum hero level.
 * Increased maximum hero ability levels.
-* Every hero has the ability "Attribute Bonus".
+* Every hero can learn the ability 'Attribute Bonus'.
-* Increased boss levels.
+* Increased boss hero levels.
-* New heroes from the TFT expansions are available.
+* New heroes from the TFT patches are available.
 * Trees have 5000 hitpoints which allows longer harvesting before restoring the trees.
 * Night Elves workers harvest 10 lumber per interval as balance.
 * The race item can be dropped.